Characterisation of the Energy of Gaussian Beams on Lorentzian Manifolds - with Applications to Black Hole Spacetimes: Appendix

 \section{Appendix}

-The purpose of the appendix is to compare the construction of localised solutions to the wave equation using the Gaussian beam approximation with the older method which employs the geometric optics approximation.
-In particular, we discuss Ralston's paper \cite{Ral69} from 1969, where he proves that trapping in the obstacle problem necessarily leads to a loss of derivative in a uniform LED statement and we argue that this older method does not directly transfer to general Lorentzian manifolds.
+The purpose of the appendix is to compare the construction of localised solutions to the wave equation using the Gaussian beam approximation with the older method which employs the `naive' geometric optics approximation.
+In particular, we discuss Ralston's paper \cite{Ral69} from 1969, where he proves that trapping in the obstacle problem necessarily leads to a loss of derivative in a uniform LED statement.